enspiral/handbook/guides/conflict-resolution.md

 ### 4. Mediation

-For intense conflicts, Enspiral participants may request mediation meetings which are assigned to trained, in-network \(orexternal\) mediators.
+For intense conflicts, Enspiral participants may request mediation meetings which are assigned to trained, in-network \(or external\) mediators.

 Our expectations are that a mediator is suitably qualified, costs incurred will be negotiated directly with the people involved.
 We commit to hosting a recurring bucket and—at the Enspiral Foundation's discretion—the use of reserves.